webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Abilities/Witch-Bane.md

   - Ability/Tier/low
   - Ability/Pool/Speed
   - Ability/Categories/
-title: Witch Bane
-collection: Abilities
-kind: Compendium
 ---

 ## Witch Bane
 >**Enabler**

 You inflict 1 additional point of damage with weapons.
 When you inflict damage to witches (or other intelligent creatures who cast spells), you inflict 3 additional points of damage.
 Enabler.